nrkno/core-components/packages/readme.md

 ## Extending

-Making a new custom element extending a core component can be done easily.
+Making a new custom element extending a core component with new functionality is done easily.
 Create a new class `MyToggle` that extends the component you want using the following skeleton:

 ```js